ArthurYdalgo/laravext/README.md

 ## Why does it exist?

-You might be thinking "Why don't you just use Next.js?
-It has server-side rendering by default and client-side rendering".
+First things first: I don't claim that this is supposed to replace or be better then Next.js/Inertia.js, as each project may have different kind of needs and each team might have their preference, and maybe just using blade files with [Laravel Folio](https://laravel.com/docs/10.x/folio) to automagically create routes from them could be enough for you.

 I wanted to get what I (personally) considered the best parts of Inertia.js and Next.js, and put them together.
-I was going to make this inside a project of mine, but then I realized I could actually try to make a package for other people to use.
+This was going to be inside a project of mine, but then I realized I could actually try to make a package for other people to use, and I would try to learn something along the way about how to build composer and npm packages.

-I don't claim that this is supposed to replace or be better then Next.js/Inertia.js, because I don't think I even have that kind of expertise, but this might be a good way for me to:

-1. Maybe provide a good tool for whoever think this might be usefull for them
-2. Learn about how to build a composer/npm package
+Adittionally, you might be asking yourself:

+"Why not use Next.js?", or even "Why not use Inertia.js?"

+Before somebody light up their torches or grab their forks: the following points are my opinion only, based on my personal experiences and troubles, you may disagree with them, and that's fine.
+Feel free to skip this section.

+Inertia.js offers server-side rendering of React/Vue pages, but it requires that you keep a `php artisan inertia:start-ssr` artisan command running through supervisor or something similar, which may not be available in a shared environments.
+You also don't have a file-based routing system like the one Next.js offers.

+Next.js offers server-side rendering of React components, and a great routing system, but I (personally) don't like their caching strategy, and for my use cases there was the need to slap a `"use client"` for nearly all pages.
+I felt a really degraded developer experience while using it, so for me became a no-no.

 ## What does it do?